dilipRathoreRepo/customer_account_transactions_main/.cloudbuild/README.md

-# Customer-Account-Transactions Cloud Build CI/CD
+# Cloud Build CI/CD

-Customer-Account-Transactions is a Python library for processing and analyzing customer's transactions records.
+It is a Python library for processing and analyzing customer's transactions records.

 ## Cloud Build Process (build.cloudbuild.yaml)